 Situations like this made me realize I needed to help my kids.
-I didn’t restrict sweets at home–I actually made a conscious effort to bake weekly, so they could appreciate good quality treats.
-However, I just don’t have the habit of buying lots of processed foods to stock my cupboards with.
+A couple years ago, I actually stopped restricting sweets at home–I actually made a conscious effort to bake twice weekly, so they could appreciate good quality treats.
+However, I just don’t have the habit of buying lots of ready-to-eat snack foods to stock my cupboards with.
 This winter, I participated in a collective for women called Eat Confident Collective.
-I joined it for the sole purpose of learning how to teach my kids to self-moderate their sugar intake.
+I joined it for the sole purpose of learning how to teach my kids to self-moderate sweets.
 In it, I learned some skills for helping my children enjoy sweets without bingeing on them.
-The biggest change I made was to start buying sweets like candy, chocolate, sweetened breakfast cereals, fruit snacks, cookies, and other packaged foods and put them in my cupboards.
+The biggest change I made was to start buying foods like candy, chocolate, sweetened breakfast cereals, fruit snacks, animal crackers, and other packaged foods and put them in my cupboards.
 Talk about total ecstasy coming from the Andersen kids when they saw the loot!
 They had never seen so many packaged foods in our home without it being a party or special occasion!
 The point was to start creating familiarity around treats so they wouldn’t be such a novelty anymore.
 With that, I set some boundaries:

 - The sweets were just like any other snack or food in our home–they are to be eaten during a snack or meal time and between those times, the kitchen is closed.

 - If I find snack wrappers lying around the house, they got an extra chore that day (a non-food consequence).

 - We talked a lot about eating slowly and recognizing their fullness and satisfaction throughout meals and snacks.